fivetran/hvr-connectors/databricks/README.md

 The table can be configured so that partitioning is defined upon create with HVR_DBRK_PARTITION_table.
 Set "table" to the HVR table name and set the Value of the Environment action to a comma separated list of columns.
 For example:

        /Name=HVR_DBRK_PARTITION_kc4col /Value=c2,c1

+## DDL changes
+The script can be configured to automatically add columns.
+If an AdaptDDL action is created for the source group, HVR will automatically add the column to internal caches and will start adding that column's values to the CDC data transmitted to the target.
+If the Environment action HVR_DBRK_ADAPT_DDL_ADD_COL=on is set on the target group, the script will check to see if there are extra columns in the incoming data that do not exist in the target table and, if there are, add them.
+Note that to do this the script must query the repository to get the data types and so HVR_DBRK_HVRCONNECT must also be set.

 ## Sliced Refresh
 If the environment variable HVR_DBRK_SLICE_REFRESH_ID is set on a refresh, the connector will use locking and control functionality to ensure that the target table is truncated or created only at the beginning, and that only one slice job at a time accesses the target table.
 This logic is in conjunction with the hvrslicedrefresh.py script.